-Describe the specific techniques that will be used to complete the services specified under the Scope of Actuarial Services section of this RFP, including anticipated sampling techniques and sizes and proposed sources of data and information.
-It is permissible to propose alternative ways of addressing the elements of the project's scope.
+Describe the proposed methodology for each element of the components listed under the Scope of Investment Performance Evaluations Section of this RFP.
+The description should include specific techniques that will be used, including proposed sources of data and information.
+It is permissible to propose alternative ways of addressing the elements of the evaluation's scope.

-In describing the proposed methodology, also identify the type and level of assistance needed from the staff of the systems and their actuaries, including assistance to understand the operations and records of the systems; to understand the actuarial assumptions, method, and procedures; and to access, obtain, and analyze information needed for the audit.
-Identify meetings, calls, time commitments, etc., anticipated from each retirement system..
+In describing the proposed methodology, also identify the type and level of assistance that the firm anticipates will be needed from the staff of Ohio's five retirement systems and staff of the ORSC, including assistance to understand the operations and records needed for the review.
+Identify meetings, calls, time commitments, etc., anticipated from each retirement system.